tk755/dotfiles/.bin/setup-dirs/README.md

 'dst-path' = 'src-path'
 ```

-To set an XDG directory:
+To create an XDG directory:
 ```
 XDG-DIR: 'path'
 ```

-To set an XDG directory from a symbolic link:
+To create an XDG directory from a symbolic link:
 ```
 XDG-DIR: 'dst-path' = 'src-path'
 ```